CURRENT INFORMATION REGARDING PERSONAL IINJURY (PI) CLAIMS PAYMENT EXPECTATIONS

-Based on the total number of Allowed PI Opioid Claimants that timely granted the non-GUC Release and are therefore entitled to the non-GUC Multiplier, the current non-GUC Multiplier gross award estimate is $1,560.
-Allowed PI Opioid Claimants who timely granted the non-GUC Release are entitled to the current non-GUC Multiplier gross award estimate that is $1,560.
+Based on the total number of Allowed PI Opioid Claimants that timely granted the non-GUC Release and are therefore entitled to the Additional Award, applying the Non-GUC Multiplier of four times the Pro Rata Payment of $390, the Additional Award estimate is $1,560.

 Thank you,